What are eyelash extensions?

 Are eyelash extensions safe while pregnant?

 Generally speaking, eyelash extensions are a safe and non-invasive cosmetic procedure - SASS uses a high-quality, low fume adhesive which is manufactured specifically for cosmetic use near the eye, and the adhesive does not ever touch your skin - as the extensions are glued to the eyelash hairs.
 Allergic reactions to the adhesive are very rare and when they do present, are easily treated.
 In saying this, we do not recommend that a pregnant women who have never had eyelash extensions before test out the procedure during their pregnancy.
 Firstly, the lash extension procedure requires you to lay flat on your back for over one hour; a position that is not recommended for women in the advanced stages of pregnancy.
 It also requires that you lie quite still - which can be hard if you're heavily pregnant.
-Secondly, if you were unlucky enough to have an allergic reaction, your doctore may not be able to give you the required treatment due to your pregnancy, prolonging the reaction.
+Secondly, if you were unlucky enough to have an allergic reaction, your doctor may not be able to give you the required treatment due to your pregnancy, prolonging the reaction.
 However, if we have been doing your lashes here at SASS and you become pregnant, there is no problem continuing with the extensions, just let us know so that we can make sure you are comfortable at all times!

 Please come to your appointment with no eye makeup on, such as, mascara, eyeliner, eye shadow or heavy concealer.